 Digital infrastructures can be both a curse and a blessing.
-They allow us to progress technically and positively influence the way in which we work, but can inevitably make organizations more vulnerable to cyber attacks and also make it increasingly difficult for IT teams to control.
+They allow us to progress technically and positively influence the way in which we work, but can inevitably make organisations more vulnerable to cyber attacks and also make it increasingly difficult for IT teams to control.
 In the ‘digital jungle’, computers, laptops and private mobile devices (BYOD – bring your own device) are used to access both internal data and external cloud applications.
 However, which external services are being accessed?
 This is not always obvious to the IT team.

 Loss of IT control